 But the corporate model transformed this position into a system of cheap labor.
 Now, adjuncts have become the majority workforce of professors at most community college, and this trend is advancing in universities, as well.
 If you’re a college student, chances are your professor is an adjunct.

 What does this mean?
 It means there’s corruption in the system.
 It means that the system that fosters the growth and development of its scholars devours them in its own workforce.

 As one adjunct said, according to one of my students: “I don’t get paid enough to care.”
 The problem, I believe, is that adjuncts are paid so little that they can’t afford to care.
 What I mean is that we have to seek other income sources if we want to survive, and we quickly find ourselves spread so thin that if we want to have a personal life, we must detach from our work as educators.
 We must quickly learn – if we want to survive – not to care too much.
 We want to care.
 Teaching, educating – that’s the passion that brought us all here.
 We want to love what we do.
 It just doesn’t take long before we realize that we’re working in a system that exploits us, mistreats us, and doesn’t value us.

 If the colleges do not value the educators, then what do they value?
 And what should the educators value?

-I can say, based on observation, that most community colleges are staffed by 70 – 80% adjunct professors, sometimes greater.
+I can say, based on observation, that most community colleges are staffed by 70 – 80% adjunct professors.
 In my department, we’re 90% adjunct.
 Without us, classes wouldn’t be taught.
 Without us, core assessments would not be developed.
 Without us, I’m not sure what the administrators would try to sell.

 If you’re new to this problem, I recommend checking out the website of New Faculty Majority.
 It’s a good starting point.